 The Montana Engineering Education Research Center (MEERC) was approved by the Montana Board of Regents in September of 2016.
-The purpose of the MEERC is to Transform Engineering Education through interdisciplinary, empirical research on improving student success.
-The overarching research thrusts that MEERC affiliates are interested in are:
+The mission of the MEERC is to Transform Engineering Education through interdisciplinary, empirical research.
+The overarching research goals of the MEERC are:

-- Preparing engineering graduates to meet the grand challenges of the 21st century.
+- Strengthen the engineering workforce by better preparing graduates to meet the grand challenges of the 21st century.

-To contribute to the body of knowledge in these research areas, the MEERC has four goals:
+To contribute to the body of knowledge in these research areas, the MEERC has four strategies:

 - Significantly increase faculty productivity in the area of engineering education research at MSU.
 This is measured by the number and amount of funded research projects and scholarly publications.